Liyubov/networks_analysis/README.md

 # networks basic analysis tools
 # network measures for analysis of the shortest paths distributions
 #                      analysis of the degree distribution
-#                      analysis of the clustering distribution
+# visualisation of the network with measures